qqqky/Java_study_classes/README.md

 • All painting was done using the old Graphics class.

-• Comments in the code do not adhere to Javadoc standards.
+• Comments in the code do not adhere to Javadoc standards (Edit: now added in some cases)*

 • There are (almost) no null checks/safety wheels like exception handling - most classes assume the provided input (where needed) is correct.

 • There is excessive use and manipulations of class variables, which could and should be avoided in most cases.

+• hashCode(), equals() or, in most cases, toString() methods are not overriden.

 Looking back at most of the first projects, there is often a lot of unnecessary code, but all programs do work.

-There are a lot of self-notes and a lot of undeleted 'printlns'.
-I decided to keep them, maybe someone who just starts with Java will find them helpful.
-Some classes may still have theory notes left.
+\**Additionally, There are a lot of self-notes and a lot of undeleted 'printlns'.
+I decided to keep them, maybe someone who just starts with Java will find *
+*them helpful.
+Some classes may still have theory notes left.*

 I also tried to include a full description of the exercise where due.
 Almost all of the tasks are from book "Java Software Solutions: Foundations of Program Design".
 There are a few places where